cfengine/documentation/reference/promise-types/packages.markdown

      }
 ```

-**Notes**:
-For use if a package verification command uses the return code as the
-signal for a failed package verification.

 #### package_patch_arch_regex

+**Description**: Anchored regular expression with one back-reference to
+extract update architecture string

+A few package managers keep a separate notion of patches, as opposed to
+package updates.
+OpenSuSE, for example, is one of these.
+This provides
+an analogous command struct to the packages for patch updates.

 **Type**: `string`

 **Allowed input range**: (arbitrary string)

-**Description**: Regular expression with one backreference to extract
-update architecture string

 **Example**: